-Inclusa creates a better user experience for employees & members with Bandwidth's Duet℠ for Teams
+Inclusa creates a better UX with Bandwidth's Direct Routing for Microsoft Teams

 Inclusa turned to Bandwidth for Direct Routing services, enabling reliable communication with their members.